 Those who wish to attend the Municipal Police Academy Act 120 Training may be eligible for financial aid.
 Those who qualify may be eligible for Stafford Loans and/or PELL grants.
 For further information regarding financial aid, please contact the College’s Financial Aid office at 610-359-5330.

-Welcome to Delaware County Community College’s Municipal Police Academy, serving the community since 1977 and continues to this day.
+Welcome to Delaware County Community College’s Municipal Police Academy, serving the community since 1977 and continuing to this day.

 Delaware County Community College was one of the first schools to conduct police academy training for the Municipal Police Officers’ Education and Training Commission in accordance with Legislative Act 120.
 It now serves as a leader in providing local and regional departments with qualified and prepared candidates.

 The Police Academy provides the basic training (Act 120) curriculum that is required for every municipal police officer in the Commonwealth of Pennsylvania.
 Upon successful completion of the program, students are eligible to work as police officers in Pennsylvania.